 Run it Saturday or Sunday or do the virtual.

-Doublers will receive an Outlaw beanie, coffee mug, and a doubler shirt.
+Doublers will receive an Outlaw doubler shirt.
 You must complete a distance of a half marathon or more on one day and at least the 5k on the other.
 One run must be in-person.

 Unable to attend and still want to participate?
 Virtual options do exist that allow runners to obtain a coveted medal or complete the series even if they are unable to attend an event in person.
 We realize that other life obligations come up.